Aage Haugland

 Aage Haugland (1 February 1944 – 23 December 2000) was a Danish operatic bass.

 Life and career

+Haugland was born in Copenhagen on 1 February 1944.
+As a boy he was a soloist with the Copenhagen Boys’ Choir.
+He initially pursued a career in medicine; training to be a physician at the University of Copenhagen.
+He abandoned his medical training to study singing with Mogens Woeldike and Kristian Riis in his native city.
+He made his professional debut at the Norwegian National Opera in 1968 in Martinů's Comedy on the Bridge.
+He returned frequently to that theatre thereafter.

-Haugland was born in Copenhagen and made his professional debut in Oslo in 1968.
-From 1970 to 1973 he was based in Bremen, and appeared at Den Jyske Opera in Aarhus in 1972.
-In 1973 he became a member of the Royal Danish Opera, where in 1985 he was made a Kammersanger.
+From 1970 to 1973, he was based in Bremen, and appeared at Den Jyske Opera in Aarhus in 1972.
+In 1973, he became a member of the Royal Danish Opera as the company's prima basso.
+In 1985 he was made a Kammersanger.

 His engagements outside Denmark included roles at La Scala, Milan, The Metropolitan Opera, New York City, the Royal Opera House, Covent Garden, the Bayreuth and Salzburg Festivals, the Opéra National de Paris and the Bavarian State Opera in Munich.

-In 1989 he was honoured as "Person of the Year" by the Danish-American Society of New York.
+In 1989, he was honoured as "Person of the Year" by the Danish-American Society of New York.

-He died of cancer in Lillerød, Denmark.
+On December 23, 2000, at age 56, he died of cancer in Lillerød, Denmark.

 Roles

 His operatic roles included Fasolt, Hunding and Hagen in Der Ring des Nibelungen, Varlaam, Pimen and Boris in Boris Godunov, King Marke in Tristan und Isolde, Klingsor in Parsifal, Prince Ivan Khovansky in Khovanshchina and the Doktor in Wozzeck.
 In 2000, he played the role of the Commander in the première of Poul Ruders' The Handmaid's Tale.
 Baron Ochs in Der Rosenkavalier was perhaps his most famous role.